-Your Kid Is Noticing Race Way Before You Think They Are, New Study Finds
+Your Kid Is Noticing Race Way Before You Think They Are, According To A New Study

 While many adults think children should be around 5 years old before they're introduced to the topic of race, a new study published by the American Psychological Association found parents tend to wildly misjudge children's ability to process the subject.
 In fact, researchers argued kids notice race well before parents bring it up and can develop racist beliefs as early as preschool.
 What's more, by delaying when they speak with children about race, adults may actually make it more difficult to correct misperceptions.